loading...

 ENTRIES FOR EQUITY

-The application for the 2025 Entries for Equity program closed on November 6, 2024.
+Please note, the application for the 2026 Entries for Equity program closed at 5:00 p.m.
+(U.S. Central Time) on Monday, November 3, 2025.
 Chicago area community groups who are interested in learning more about the program are encouraged to complete the form below.
-Information about the 2026 program will be available in the fall.
+Information about the 2027 program will be available in the fall.

 Entries for Equity was developed to increase representation in Bank of America Chicago Distance Series events to reflect the diverse backgrounds and identities of Chicago area residents and recognize groups who are creating a positive community impact.